Anzal-calixto/readme-templates/README.md

-# PHYTEC SOM Peripheral Example Codes
+# CALIXTO SOM Peripheral Example Codes

 This repository contains example C programs demonstrating how to interface and control various hardware peripherals on CALIXTO's System-on-Modules (SOMs).
 These examples are intended to help developers get started quickly with embedded Linux development.